hexlet-codebattle/battle_asserts/CONTRIBUTING.md

 ### 1. Write the description of the issue with function signature and test-data

+You can generate issue template by command `make generate-template` with hints.

 A description of the issue includes:

 - `level` — difficulty of the problem; possible values are `elementary`, `easy`, `medium`, `hard`.